You Want This: Music video

-The accompanying music video for "You Want This" was directed by Keir McFarlane and filmed in Palm Desert, California on June 15, 1994.
+The music video for "You Want This" was directed by Keir McFarlane and filmed in Desert Shores, California in August 1994.
 Loosely based on Russ Meyer's 1965 film, Faster, Pussycat!
 Kill!
 Kill!, it centers around Jackson as a female gang leader with the singer and her friends encountering two men.
 MC Lyte declared, "I was totally psyched to be in a video with Janet Jackson.
 The only thing I wish I did know how to do was dance [laughs].
 Have I been able to dance I could have really participated."
 A black-and-white version of the video was first released to music channels, while a colorized version was released one month later.
 CST Entertainment Imaging Inc. was responsible for the transformation, with 30 to 40 members of the company's Color F/X division split into three shifts and worked for nearly three weeks to create this version.
 Both versions are available on the 1994 video compilation janet.
 The colorized version is featured on the repackage of 2001's All for You as well as the 2004 DVD From Janet to Damita Jo: The Videos.

 Live performances

-Jackson has performed the song on five of her tours, janet.
-Tour, Rock Witchu Tour, the Number Ones, Up Close and Personal, Unbreakable World Tour, and the State of the World Tour.
+Jackson has performed the song on several of her tours and residences janet.
+Tour, Rock Witchu Tour, the Number Ones, Up Close and Personal, Unbreakable World Tour, the State of the World Tour, the 2024 Together Again Tour, as well as her 2024–2025 Janet Jackson: Las Vegas residency.
 Michael Jackson would often add a vocal sample of the opening "you know you want me" line from "You Want This" in live performances of his song "Dangerous".